KGB Museum Riga: The Corner House & its dark history

 A prison cell at the KGB Museum Riga Latvia, which used to accommodate up to 20 people

 The most shocking part of the tour (well, before the final one) is the basement.
 There you can see rows of small cells that used to accommodate the prisoners.
 It was pure torture to be there.
-They are the size of a small double room, but they hosted almost twenty people.
+They are the size of a small double room, but they could host almost twenty people.
 The guards wouldn’t turn off the lights at night; some had windows, but they were covered.
-The beds had no mattresses, and the toilet was just a basket.
+The beds had no mattresses, and the toilet was just a bucket.

 Among the inmates was always somebody working for the Riga KGB.
-They would pretend they were also prisoners and share made-up stories.
+They would pretend to be prisoners and share made-up stories.
 These people were the State’s snitches: they tried to acquire information about other prisoners to trap them and have evidence against them.

 There’s also a kitchen in the basement.
 However, don’t imagine anything like proper food.
-The food usually consisted of soups, and it was prepared unwashed.
+The food usually consisted of soups, and it was often prepared without washing.

 Getting fresh air wasn’t really part of daily life in the KGB prison.
 The inmates could exit to a narrow, depressing yard for a few minutes every day.
 It looked like a cage, and I doubt there was any sunlight.
 The day I visited the KGB Museum in Riga, there was a light snowfall.
 Above the inmates’ heads, an armed guard would observe them from a small corridor.
 If they spoke to each other, they would be punished, i.e., tortured.